tardate/LittleArduinoProjects/Kinetics/StepperMotors/28BYJ48/README.md

 The [DirectDrive.ino](./DirectDrive/DirectDrive.ino) sketch is an example of low-level driving the 28BYJ-48 motor via the X113647 board.

 It does not use any libraries, but rather explicity controls the 4 pins.

+It runs three demo sequences in order, then repeats:

+* full step, one full rotation clockwise and then back
+* half-full step, one full rotation clockwise and then back
+* double-full step, one full rotation clockwise and then back

 ### Stepper Library Example